And what a celebration it was…

 When a couple are getting married for the second time they know exactly what they want and what a joy it was planning it all from afar: London, Johannesburg and the Mara all blended into one seamless operational hub with nearly 2000 emails, over 50 phone calls and a couple of face to face meetings in Jozi pulled it all together.

 Maasai warriors to accompany the groom to the chuppah.
 Tick.
 Maasai maidens to accompany the bride.
 Tick.
 Parev wedding cake.
 Tick.
 The right shade of pink for the bride’s bouquet.
 Tick.
 The seating plan.
 Tick.
-The beautiful and never ending gifts for the couple’s friends perfectly wrapped and delivered to the tents each evening.
+The beautiful and never-ending gifts for the couple’s friends were perfectly wrapped and delivered to the tents each evening.
 Tick.
 The daily programmes.
 Tick.
 The safari vehicle seating plans.
 Tick.
 Tick.
 Tick.

-I am not sure who had the most fun but if it was the couple and their guests the staff came a close second.
+I am not sure who had the most fun, but if it was the couple and their guests, the staff came a close second.
 We would do it all again in a heartbeat.

-August 14, 2018I can not even imagine a more glorious place to exchange wedding vows!
+I can not even imagine a more glorious place to exchange wedding vows!
 I am not one bit surprised that you and your staff went to such great lengths to make sure it was perfect.
 What a wonderful party!